boy0001/FastAsyncWorldedit/README.md

 Have an idea for an optimization, or a cool feature?
  - I'll accept most PR's
  - Let me know what you've tested / what may need further testing
- - If you need any help, create a ticket or discuss on IRC
+ - If you need any help, create a ticket or discuss on Discord